nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 If the message handler requires more time than the configured message timeout, the `TOUCH` command can be used to reset the timer on the `nsqd` side.
-This can be done repeatedly until the message is either `FIN` or `REQ`, up to the `nsqd` producer's configured max timeout.
+This can be done repeatedly until the message is either `FIN` or `REQ`, up to the sending `nsqd`'s configured `max_msg_timeout`.
 Client libraries should never *automatically* `TOUCH` on behalf of the consumer.

-If the `nsqd` instance receives *no* response, the message will time out and be automatically re-queued for delivery to an available consumer.
+If the sending `nsqd` instance receives *no* response, the message will time out and be automatically re-queued for delivery to an available consumer.

 Finally, a property of each message is the number of attempts.
 Client libraries should compare this value against the configured max and discard messages that have exceeded it.
 When a message is